Trevor Story gets a strange homer at Fenway Park. Ball hits RF's glove and ticks off Pesky Pole

 Facing right-hander Jakob Junis, Story hit a 306-foot fly down the right-field line, where Jhonkensy Noel tried for a leaping catch.
 The ball ticked off Noel's glove and then the pole as Story stopped at second and umpires gathered to discuss the play.

 Umpires ruled the ball foul, then conducted a video review.
-Crew chief Jordan Baker then announced the call had been overturned, giving Story his 23rd homer and Boston a 6-3 lead.
+Crew chief Jordan Baker then announced the call had been overturned, giving Story his 23rd homer and Boston a 6-3 lead in a game it went on to win 6-4.

+“It was nice.
+It was obviously cool to get one on the Pesky Pole, I think that’s the first one I got,” Story said.
+“It was crazy.
+I didn’t know what was going on at first and then finally the last few (replays) I saw it hit the pole.
+I felt good about it.”

+Story said it felt strange waiting on second because he initially thought it would be a ground-rule double.

 AP MLB: https://apnews.com/hub/mlb